mrdja026/clone-gpt/session.md

   - Update e2e to assert against the real contract (success path and error path separately) without requiring the API to emit malformed data.
   - If mocking is desired, move it to the test harness (network stub) rather than the live API code.

-## E2E: MCP SCRUM-8 + DO PING
+## E2E: MCP SCRUM-8

 - Goal
-  - Verify the MCP flow for a bare Jira key (SCRUM-8) renders the ticket details from fixtures and that adding `DO PING` triggers the ping endpoint.
+  - Verify the MCP flow for a bare Jira key (SCRUM-8) renders the ticket details from fixtures and that adding triggers the ping endpoint.

 - Setup
   - Dev server auto-start via Playwright config at `playwright.config.ts` with `MCP_USE_FIXTURES=1 pnpm dev`.